asiminah/asiminah.github.io/_projects/fordham-applied-calc1.md

 **Midterms:** There will be two midterms.
 Midterm 1 is on Fri.
 10/9 and Midterm 2 is on Fri.
 11/20.
 We will have review sessions in class on Tuesday the week of the exam.
 There will be no make-up exams unless there are extenuating circumstances.

-**Final exam:** The final exam will be cummulative and during finals week.
-The final exam schedule is in the table below.
+**Final exam:** The final exam will be cumulative and during finals week.
+The final exam for this class is on **Friday, December 11, 2026 at 1:30PM-3:30PM in Room TBD**.
 No make-ups will be given unless for a reason approved by the Dean of Students.

 **Grading:** The course grade will be composed of homework, quizzes, two midterms, and a final exam.
 The breakdown will be as follows: